Evgenus/spa/README.md

 - appcache_template - template to generate `appcache`.
 Can include `cached` list.
 - index_template - template to generate `index`.
 You can use `assets` to include them, except the `index_template` itself :)
-- md5 - hash checker library to use
-- loader - path to compiled loader JS
-- fake_app - path to fake app which is shown before first update is loaded
-- fake_manifest - path to manifest of fake app

 ## Example